wanelo/image-server/README.md

 }
 ```

-It is possible to pre-generate images by passing the outputs when posting the image.
+It is possible to process images when uploading an image by providing the desired image dimensions in the `outputs` parameter.
 ```shell
 > curl --data-binary "@./test/images/wine.jpg" -X POST http://localhost:7000/p?outputs=x300.jpg,x300.webp
 {